Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-In this section, we explore how the threshold behaves as a function of system size by analysing the time averages of the dynamical quantities.
-In the previous section, we show that the threshold is always clear from the time evolution of dynamical quantities, while time averaging these quantities may hinder the identification of the threshold in certain cases.
-However, using the full dynamics would be impractical for studying the dependence of the threshold on system size.
-In this part, with the help of our understanding of the full dynamics from the previous section, we analyse the temporal averages of the dynamical quantities for system sizes, starting from the smallest examples and increasing in each case by multiple orders of magnitude in Hilbert space size.
-Figure~\ref{Fig:3_DynamicalAverages} shows the temporal averages of the same dynamical quantities as Fig.~\ref{Fig:2_colorPlots} for various system sizes (in different line colours), and it shows that the threshold is largely independent of system size across a rather large range of Hilbert-space dimension, here limited mainly by numerics.
-Note that this conclusion can be expected to continue to hold at very large system sizes, because the target systems considered here are integrable (and therefore non-quantum chaotic).
+The target systems considered here are integrable (and therefore non-quantum-chaotic).
 In non-integrable target systems, the Trotterisation threshold can still exist and be observable even when the target dynamics are themselves quantum chaotic irrespective of step size.
-(In App.~\ref{App:DickeChaos2Chaos}, we show an example in the $j{=}6$ Dicke model where the Trotterised dynamics show stronger signatures of quantum chaos after the threshold than the ideal dynamics, even when the ideal dynamics are already in the quantum chaotic regime of the model.)
-As discussed in Ref.~\cite{HeylM2019QLTE}, however, the threshold position may move to smaller step sizes in these cases for very large system sizes and run times, due to generic Floquet heating effects (see Discussion for more details).
+(In Appendix~\ref{App:DickeChaos2Chaos}, we show an example in the $j{=}6$ Dicke model where the Trotterised dynamics show stronger signatures of quantum chaos after the threshold than the ideal dynamics, even when the ideal dynamics are already in the quantum chaotic regime of the model.)
+As discussed in Ref.~\cite{HeylM2019QLTE}, for non-integrable target systems, the threshold position may move to smaller step sizes for very large system sizes and run times, due to generic Floquet heating effects (see Discussion for more details).
+Because we consider integrable target systems, however, these observations of minimal system-size dependence for position are likely to hold even at very large sizes, since the assumptions underpinning generic Floquet heating results may not apply.

 It is important to note that subtle issues can arise when calculating time averages from discretely sampled time series.
-The light grey lines in Fig.~\ref{Fig:3_DynamicalAverages} show the temporal averages for the ideal evolution sampled at equal time intervals $\tau$, showing that undersampling at large step sizes can cause averaging errors even in ideal dynamics.
-This also highlights there is a key distinction between discrete sampling errors and the Trotterisation errors, which we discuss further in Sec.~\ref{Sec:ErrorAnalyses}.
-Here, we focus on the temporal averages of the Trotterised dynamics and discuss the characteristics of their deviations from the ideal averages in each model.
+The light grey lines in Fig.~\ref{Fig:4_DynamicalAverages} show the temporal averages for the ideal evolution sampled at equal time intervals $\tau$, illustrating how undersampling (large step sizes) can cause errors in time-averaged values even for ideal dynamics.
+This highlights that there is a key distinction between discrete sampling errors and the Trotterisation errors, which we discuss further in Sec.~\ref{Sec:ErrorAnalyses}.